In this KB

 Input the PHP application’s database credentials that we took down in the previous step (Step 5) in the Magento local.xml configuration file.
 You can edit the file via SFTP, SSH or your preferred method.

-That should be it.
+That’s it.
 You have now an application using two databases.
 Do NOT delete the PHP Stack application, as it provides the database for the Magento store.

 If you need additional databases, you can add new PHP Stack applications and repeat the process.